 The vanilkové rohlíčky are one of the classic Czech Christmas sweets: crescent-shaped cookies.

 They are one of the cookies that are never missing from homemade Christmas trays, along with other sweets like perníčky (spiced cookies) and linecké (filled cookies).
-They are prepared in advance because they improve with resting, becoming softer and more fragrant.
+They are prepared in advance because they improve with resting, becoming softer and more aromatic.

-“Rohlíčky” is a generic Czech term, it is the plural diminutive of “rohlík,” which indicates a crescent or croissant shape.
+“Rohlíčky” is a generic Czech term, it is the diminutive plural of “rohlík”, which indicates a crescent or croissant shape.

-In the kitchen, it might refer to:
+In the kitchen, it can refer to:

 • crescent-shaped rolls (like the typical breakfast rolls in the Czech Republic) similar to kipferl, but savory